PRESS RELEASE: Corrections Secretary Contacts Victim's Mother

 Released December 31, 2015

-OLYMPIA, Wash. – In reviewing records of offenders released within the timeframe of January 1 and May 31, 2015, and prior to their sentence recalculation date, the Washington Department of Corrections (DOC) has confirmed that Jeremiah Smith, 26, allegedly committed first degree murder during the period of time in which he should have been incarcerated.
+OLYMPIA, Wash. – In reviewing records of inmates released within the timeframe of January 1 and May 31, 2015, and prior to their sentence recalculation date, the Washington Department of Corrections (DOC) has confirmed that Jeremiah Smith, 26, allegedly committed first degree murder during the period of time in which he should have been incarcerated.